TW: This article discusses sexual violence and consent. Reader discretion is advised.

 Why the Term “Date” Can Be Misleading

 The word date often makes people picture a specific scenario—dinner, drinks, maybe a movie.
-In reality, date rape can occur:
+In reality, non-consensual sexual activity can occur:

 • Between long-term partners